nxp-appcodehub/an-xip-external-nor-flash-plus-external-psram/README.md

 ![1719515312902](images/README/1719515312902.png)

 The RW612 does not have internal FLASH memory, so all non-volatile executable code has to be stored in an external memory.
 The FlexSPI module has the capability to perform "Execution In-Place (XIP)" fetching the code from a memory connected to one of its ports and also handling a sencond memory connected to the other port, a pSRAM memory for this example.
 The boot ROM is in charge of configuring the FlexSPI for the FLASH device that will perfrom the XIP using the "Flash Configuration Block" (Refer to the section FlexSPI NOR Flash boot from the RW61x UserManual for more details) to fetch the executable image.
 **The main challenge of configuring the FlexSPI's 2nd port when the first port performs XIP, is that the FlexSPI module has to be reset to get the new configuration**.
-This means that the code that configures the FlexSPI's 2nd port is being fetched from the external FLASH using the FlexSPI's 1st port but if the module has to be reset, the MCU will lose the code fetch, causing a CPU bus error.
+This means the code that configures the FlexSPI's 2nd port is being fetched from the external FLASH using the FlexSPI's 1st port but if the module has to be reset, the MCU will lose the code fetch, causing a CPU bus error.
 To handle this issue, the code that configures, uses or is somehow related with the FlexSPI has to be executed from internal SRAM, so when the FlexSPI module's configuration and reset happens, the MCU will not get lost and can continue the code execution normally.

 #### Boards: FRDM-RW612